 Instead of randomly labeling samples, active learning strategies strive at selecting the next most useful sample to label.
 There are many such strategies depending on various notions of usefulness; for example, uncertainty aims at selecting samples that are difficult for the model to classify, while density-based ones aim at exploring the space of features.
 For a general introduction to active learning, we highly recommend this blog post series.

 A good way to step into the domain is to take a look at the available implementations.
 This blog post will present a high-level (non-exhaustive) perspective on existing active learning packages and how they compare, diving into some specific features of those packages.
-We will cover the simplest approaches available in each package, review some aspects of the code, and quickly present the most cutting-edge methods proposed.
+We will cover the simplest approaches available in each Python active learning package, review some aspects of the code, and quickly present the most cutting-edge methods proposed.

 modAL is the lightest package, and it features the most common query sampling techniques through Python functions along with a wrapper object that exposes them as a scikit-learn estimator. modAL has a strong focus on approaches mixing several classifiers (query by committee).